lgreski/datasciencectacontent/markdown/rprog-extractOperator.md

 ### Step 1: Load the Data

 First, we'll load the complete version of the Pokémon data, rather than the generation-specific files.
-Since the original data files are already sorted according to National Pokédex ID Number, this means that they are also sorted by generation.
+Since the original data file is already sorted according to National Pokédex ID Number, this means that it is also sorted by generation.

      pokemon <- read.csv("./pokedata/Pokemon.csv")